aiven/terraform-provider-aiven/docs/data-sources/kafka_acl.md

 ### Required

-- **permission** (String) Kafka permission to grant.
+- `permission` (String) Kafka permission to grant.
 The possible values are `admin`, `read`, `readwrite` and `write`.
 This property cannot be changed, doing so forces recreation of the resource.
-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **topic** (String) Topic name pattern for the ACL entry.
+- `topic` (String) Topic name pattern for the ACL entry.
 This property cannot be changed, doing so forces recreation of the resource.
-- **username** (String) Username pattern for the ACL entry.
+- `username` (String) Username pattern for the ACL entry.
 This property cannot be changed, doing so forces recreation of the resource.

-### Optional

-- **id** (String) The ID of this resource.

 ### Read-Only

-- **acl_id** (String) Kafka ACL ID
+- `acl_id` (String) Kafka ACL ID
+- `id` (String) The ID of this resource.